An illustration of three people with zebra heads crossing a zebra crossing in a 3D voxel art style on a blue background

 🎁 Bonus

-This section contains additional tips and tools that we encountered during our research.
-Many of the recommendations below are popular with members of the cybersecurity community, but we found them to be a little too hard to follow, a little too new/untested or a little too specific for a small group of people.
+This section contains additional tools and tips that we encountered during our research.
+Many of the recommendations below are popular with members of the cybersecurity community, but we found them to be a little too hard to use/follow, or too specific for a small group of people.

 🏆 Oh my, you have arrived.